$10,000 reward offered in Atlanta killing of 8-year-old girl

 “Enough is enough,” Bottoms continued.
 “If you want people to take us seriously and you don’t want us to lose this movement, we can’t lose each other.”

-The shooting happened near the Wendy’s restaurant where a Black man, Rayshard Brooks, was killed by a white police officer on June 12.
+The killing happened near the Wendy’s restaurant where a Black man, Rayshard Brooks, was killed by a white police officer June 12.
 The fast food outlet was later burned, and the area has since become a site for frequent demonstrations against police brutality.

+Secoriea was slain during a particularly violent night in Atlanta on Saturday.
+A half-dozen shootings across the city left at least 23 people struck by gunfire, with the girl and two others shot to death, Interim Police Chief Rodney Bryant said.
+A fourth person died at a hospital after one of the shootings, Sgt.
+John Chafee said.

+Georgia Gov. Brian Kemp addressed the Atlanta shootings on social media, saying the “recent trend of lawlessness is outrageous and unacceptable.”

 Authorities said Secoriea was in the car with her mother and another adult when the driver tried to drive through illegally placed barricades to get to a parking lot in the area.
 Armed individuals blocking the entrance opened fire on the vehicle, striking it multiple times and striking the child, police said.
 The driver took Secoriea to Atlanta Medical Center but she did not survive.